 Fred Flintstone, Homer Simpson, Ralph Kramden, and the Dude.
 What do these iconic TV and movie men have in common?
 They bowled.
 During the 1950s, men flocked to bowling alleys to join league teams.
 It was a way for men to spend some time with other men, drink some beer, and smoke a cigar.
 The bowling alley became a refuge of masculinity in homes that were feminized by the constant presence of the stay-at-home mom.
 What’s great about bowling is that it’s a hobby you can share with your buds.
 Plus, it gives you an excuse to wear a kick ass, manly bowling shirt.
 So call up your buddies and put a team together.

 While guns almost completely supplanted the bow and arrow in both hunting and self-protection, sometimes going back to the old ways can bring great satisfaction.
 A gun is to a sledge hammer as a bow and arrow is to a paintbrush.
 Archery allows you to connect with one of the most primitive of weapons; it works entirely on manpower.
 It’s the kind of quiet, repetitive, focused activity that can truly settle your mind.
 While the bow and arrow is rarely used for hunting anymore (although that’s certainly an option), great satisfaction can be found in target shooting, in training your skills to the point where you can hit an apple off someone’s head (metaphorically speaking, of course).
 Simple, beginner bows can be had for relatively cheap, so it’s a hobby you can start trying right away in your backyard (makes sure it’s a safe area!)
-There are also archery parks like this one, where 3-d targets that look like animals are scattered in the woods.
+There are also archery parks, where 3-d targets that look like animals are scattered in the woods.
 Cool.

 We’ve discussed the benefits of rediscovering the lost art of letter writing before, so suffice it to say that writing letters in your spare time can be a very satisfying hobby.
 You can get into the cool tools of letter writing like fine stationery and fountain pens.
 Fire off a bunch of letters to friends and family.
 At least one will write you back and you can begin a lifetime correspondence with them.
 Or make your letter writing really count by using a program like Pen Pals for Soldiers.
 Soldiers love to receive mail, so take the time to write these brave men an encouraging note.
 Also take a look at something like the Bridge of Hope Nursing Home Pen Pal Program.
 Give a lonely senior citizen something to look forward to in their mail slot.